 He drew attention to the fact that after India and Pakistan joined the organization in 2017, its area expanded to cover nearly a quarter of the land with nearly half of the world’s population.
 In these conditions, adequate food supplies are crucial for the SCO’s development and for maintaining security in this huge region, the President underlined.

 “China’s President, President Putin, all the attending heads of state said everything right about security and about stability of our organization.
 However, it will never exist if people are poorly fed and clad,” the Belarusian leader noted.

-Alexander Lukashenko suggested arranging a specialized exposition AgroSCO at the Belagro international agricultural forum that is held in Minsk every year.
+Aleksandr Lukashenko suggested arranging a specialized exposition AgroSCO at the Belagro international agricultural forum that is held in Minsk every year.
 He invited all the SCO friends and partners to take part in this expo in 2019.

 The President noted that today’s technological development pace offers new opportunities, but also poses challenges and threats.
 No state can afford closing or banning something in this field.

 “I suggest considering the development of a common electronic platform, let us say, SCO’s IT ecosystem that will incorporate the possibilities of electronic mass media, social networks, e-trade and many more,” the head of state said.

 In his words, this will help boost cooperation and increase competitiveness of national economies against the backdrop of globalization.
 “This will also help us maintain security in our countries,” Aleksandr Lukashenko said.

 “Belarus totally supports control over peaceful use of nuclear energy and equitable and mutually beneficial cooperation while using nuclear energy for peaceful purposes as it is envisaged in the Astana Declaration of the SCO Heads of State,” Aleksandr Lukashenko said.